guettli/programming-guidelines/README.md

 ```

 Now you can call `my_method__foo()` in a test, and you don't need a
-conditional breakpoint any more.
+conditional breakpoint anymore.
 This helps you now (during debugging), but raises
 the overall value of the source code in the long run, too.
-Instead of few big monster methods
+Instead of a few big monster methods,
-you have more small and easy to understand methods which follow the simple input-processing-output model.
+you have more small and easy to understand methods that follow the simple input-processing-output model.

 ### Make a clear distinction between Authentication and Permission Checks